 Dateline: Belgrade, Serbia

 For many who reach this stage, the next step is to combine travel and leisure by investing in the purchase of a yacht.

 When buying a yacht, the choice of yacht flags is one of the most important decisions you have to make because it can have a direct effect on your privacy, taxes, and your exposure to liability.
-Just as you’d create a corporate structure to protect your other assets, you should do the same when it comes to yacht registration.
+Just as you would create a corporate structure to protect your other assets, you should do the same when it comes to yacht registration.

-However, it’s also very important to do your due diligence in selecting a country for yacht registration by working with a professional, because once registered in a country, all of that country’s laws will apply to your boat.
+However, it’s also very important to do your due diligence in selecting a country for yacht registration by working with a professional.
+Once your vessel is registered in a country, all of the country’s laws will apply to your boat.
 Many countries that have attractive tax structures have other issues that you’ll want to avoid, such as laws that require you to hire a crew completely composed of nationals from that country.

 The flag state has the responsibility to enforce regulations over vessels registered under its flag, so yacht registration under countries on the Paris Memorandum of Understanding (Paris MoU) on Port State Control’s black or gray list will come under more scrutiny in inspections.
 Because of this, a large majority of yachts are flagged in British Overseas Territories, known as the ‘Red Ensign Group’ — including Bermuda, Gibraltar and the Isle of Man.

 These countries have acceptable safety regulations for travel in EU countries, while also having more attractive tax structures than the UK.
-In fact, company tax is set at 0% in the Channel Islands, the Isle of Man, the Cayman Islands and Bermuda.
+In fact, company tax is set at 0% in the Channel Islands, the Isle of Man, the Cayman Islands, and Bermuda.

-Private yacht registration with a non-EU flag allows an owner to operate under a “temporary importation structure” which allows for 18 months without paying these taxes or customs duties.
+This is particularly useful for those who wish to spend time in European Union waters, as vessels owned or used by EU residents are subject to the EU’s Value Added Tax (VAT).
+Private yacht registration with a non-EU flag allows an owner to operate under a “temporary importation structure” which allows for 18 months free of these taxes or customs duties.
 After the 18 months are over, the boat owner can re-apply for this status.